Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Experiments

-We evaluate our proposed \textbf{VolNP-FT} \footnote{`FT' stands for `Fine-tuning'.
+We evaluate our proposed \textbf{VolNP-SP} \footnote{`SP' stands for `SABR-induced Prior'.
 The hidden dimension of VolNP models \(d_r\) is 128.
 Both the encoder and decoder MLPs (\(\phi_e, \phi_d\)) consist of 3 hidden layers with 128 units each and GELU activation.
-We use \(L=3\) self-attention blocks and \(L^\prime=3\) cross-attention blocks, each with 4 attention heads.} against an ablation version, \textbf{VolNP-Base}\footnote{All models are trained with the AdamW optimizer.
-VolNP-FT is pre-trained for up to 200 epochs with a learning rate of \(5 \times 10^{-5}\) and fine-tuned for up to 100 epochs with a learning rate of \(1 \times 10^{-6}\).
-The VolNP-Base model is trained for up to 300 epochs with a learning rate of \(5 \times 10^{-5}\).} (trained only on real data), and three benchmarks.
-The benchmarks are: (1) a slice-calibrated \textbf{SABR} model\footnote{SABR is calibrated to each maturity slice, and its parameters are linearly interpolated across the term structure.}, (2) a \textbf{Gaussian Process (GP)} with an RBF kernel, and (3) a Surface SVI (\textbf{SSVI}) model\footnote{The SSVI model uses the arbitrage-free parameterization of \citet{gatheral2014arbitrage}.
-Its global parameters are calibrated to the entire context set for each day to ensure a surface free of static arbitrage.}.
+We use \(L=3\) self-attention blocks and \(L^\prime=3\) cross-attention blocks, each with 4 attention heads.} against an ablation version, \textbf{VolNP-Base}\footnote{All VolNP models are trained with the AdamW optimizer.
+VolNP-SP is pre-trained for up to 200 epochs with a learning rate of \(5 \times 10^{-5}\) and fine-tuned for up to 200 epochs with a learning rate of \(2 \times 10^{-6}\).
+The VolNP-Base model is trained for up to 400 epochs with a learning rate of \(5 \times 10^{-5}\).} (trained only on market data), and three benchmarks.
+The benchmarks are: (1) a slice-calibrated \textbf{SABR} model\footnote{SABR is calibrated to each maturity slice, and its parameters are linearly interpolated across the term structure.}, (2) a \textbf{Gaussian process (GP)} with an RBF kernel, and (3) a Surface SVI (\textbf{SSVI}) model\footnote{The SSVI model uses the arbitrage-free parameterization of \citet{gatheral2014arbitrage}. }.
 For each test day, we uniformly sample a context set of \(N=100\) quotes from all available quotes of that day; the target set comprises the remaining quotes for that day.
 All baselines and VolNP variants are evaluated on the identical target sets.
+Performance is measured by Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and coefficient of determination (R$^2$).
+Let $(y_j, \hat y_j)_{j=1}^M$ denote true and predicted implied volatilities and let $\bar y = \tfrac{1}{M}\sum_{j=1}^M y_j$,

-Performance is measured by Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE).
-All error metrics are reported in basis points (BPS), where 1 BPS equals 0.01\% in implied volatility.
+RMSE and MAE are reported in basis points (BPS), where 1 BPS equals 0.01\% in implied volatility.